toml-lang/toml/README.md

 1979-05-27T07:32:00Z
 ```

 Arrays are square brackets with other primitives inside.
-Elements are separated
+Whitespace is ignored.
-by commas.
+Elements are separated by commas.
 No, you can't mix data types, that's stupid.

 ```toml
 [ 1, 2, 3 ]